jeelfaldu7/telecom_operator_megaline_project/README.md

 ## 🤝 Credits
 This project was created as part of the TripleTen Data Science program.
 Special thanks to:
   - TripleTen instructors and peers for ongoing support and feedback.

+## 🛡️ License
+This project is licensed under the MIT License.